-A common mistake for first time filmmaker is continually fiddling with the controls, zooming in, zooming out, panning left, move to the right, go up, go down, zoom in again until your head is in a spin…
+A common mistake for first time filmmaker is continually fiddling with the controls, zooming in, zooming out, panning left, walking around, up, down, zoom in again until your head is in a spin…

 Telling a story with a sequence of shots is a much better way to do it, but you need to know what shots you want before you start.
 It makes the editor's job a whole lot easier if most things have been worked out first with a storyboard; and it will look more cinematic/professional!